The Easter break is the perfect time to spend some more time in the garden!

 5. ADD LIGHTING TO YOUR BACKYARD

 Well placed spotlights draw attention to feature plants while strategically placed path lights make gardens feel expansive.
 Lighting can add mood and character to a home BBQ or outdoor party.
 Our Wi-Fi controlled Garden Lighting range is a great option for an easy DIY project.
-Allowing you to increase the visibility of your garden and the security of your home.
-Our Plug + Socket System allows you to set-up and install all of the lighting yourself, by simply daisy chaining each light together from the main controller.
+Allowing you to increase the visibility of your garden and the security of your home now that daylight savings have finished.
+Our Plug + Socket System allows you to set up and install all of the lights yourself, by simply daisy-chaining each light together from the main controller.
 We have some handy blogs on how to set up your own garden lights here!